 Visuals are not just limited to images; infographics are also an excellent way of presenting data in a visual format.
 Infographics are popular on social media and often go viral because they are easy to share and remember.

 10. Collect Customer Feedback

 Gathering feedback is an important step when creating knowledge base articles.
-At the most basic level, you need to know what information is missing from your Knowledge Base.
-Knowledge Base articles can quickly expire due to a new feature or redesign.
-Even though technically your Knowledge Base article is technically still accurate, it will appear outdated and make the customer doubt that the information is relevant or up to date.
+At the most basic level, you need to know what information is missing from your knowledge base.
+Knowledge base articles can quickly expire due to a new feature or redesign.
+Even though your knowledge bse article is technically still accurate, it will appear outdated and make the customer doubt that the information is relevant or up to date.

-The purpose of feedback is to understand what customers like and what they don’t, so you can refine the articles accordingly.
+The purpose of feedback is to understand what customers like and what they don’t so that you can refine the articles accordingly.

-The best customer success strategies shouldn’t be a secret.
-Download Zight (formerly CloudApp)’s free eBook, How To Deliver Incredible Customer Support Experiences to see some of the SaaS industry’s best examples of customer success strategy at work.
+The best customer success strategies aren’t a secret.
+For example, here’s our take on how to use video to deliver incredible customer support experiences to see some of the SaaS industry’s best examples of customer success strategy at work.

 The Best Self-Service Knowledge Base Software to Help Your Company Run This Important Customer Success Facet